EricLendvai/Harbour_ORM/README.md

 - All indexes managed by the orm are lower case and named as follows: "&lt;tablename&gt;&lowbar;&lt;indexname&gt;&lowbar;idx"
 You may create any other indexes that is not named with a leading "&lt;tablename&gt;_" and ending "_idx".
 - Varchar types must have a max length.
 Zero is not allowed due to MySQL specification.
+- All foreign key constraint managed by the orm "_fkc"

 ## MySQL Peculiarities
 - No support for multiple PostgreSQL equivalent to "Namespace" (PostgreSQL Schema)